lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 CPU Prerequisites
 =================

-LOCKSS |LATEST_MINOR| runs on a **64-bit CPU** with at least **4 CPU cores**, preferably 8, depending on which :doc:`components` you choose to run.
+LOCKSS |LATEST_MINOR| runs on a **64-bit CPU** with at least **4 CPU cores**, preferably 8, depending on how many :doc:`components` you choose to run.

 .. index:: system prerequisites; memory

 Memory Prerequisites
 ====================

 Likewise, the memory requirements also depend on which :doc:`components` you choose to run.
-We recommend **32 GB** of memory for typical applications, or more for hosts involved in computing-heavy applications like the Global LOCKSS Network (GLN) or CLOCKSS.
+We recommend **32 GB of memory** for typical applications, or more for hosts involved in computing-heavy applications like the Global LOCKSS Network (GLN) or CLOCKSS.

 .. index:: system prerequisites; operating system